bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 [root@ansibleserver playbooks]# ansible-playbook -i _lab_hello_clients.ini _lab_hello_yum_vars.yml -e yum_package_name=mutt -v
 ```

 What package got installed answer (mutt).
-Why because passing vars at commandline has precedences over inventory files are playbooks.
+Why because passing vars at command line has precedences's over inventory files are playbooks.

 ## Summary

 > During this LAB you have leaned how to pass vars using three different methods (commandline,inventoryfile, playbook) host to use an ansible module like yum to install a package.
-Then add more pckages using list to loop for more than one package.
+Then add more packages using list to loop for more than one package.
 There is an order that variables are pulled from inventory

 https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence